ERC-Midrash/UD_Hebrew-PostRab/not-to-release/README.md

 1. Plus notation for token splitting (e.g., 10+1, 10+2)
 2. Skipped IDs for token unification
 3. Range adjustments for multi-word tokens

+The script returns an exit code of 0 if processing completed without errors, and a non-zero exit code if any errors were encountered, making it suitable for integration into automated pipelines.

 Usage:
 ```